-- (1) Title is clear and concise. - (2) Problem is important and clearly stated. - (3) Limitations and delimitations of the study are stated. - (4) Delimitations are well defined and appropriate to the solutions of the problem. - (5) Assumptions are clearly stated and tenable. - (6) Research does not violate human or animal rights. - (7) Important items are well defined. - (8) Relationship of study to previous research is clear. - (9) Review of literature is efficiently summarized. - (10) Statements are appropriately attributed with date-ordered citations. - (11) Research objectives/hypotheses are clearly stated. - (12) Research objectives/hypotheses are discoverable, testable, or answerable. - (13) Research objectives/hypotheses derive from the review of the literature. - (14) Methods are described in detail. - (15) Methods are appropriate for the solution of the problem. - (16) Reliability of methods are explained.

-(17) Population and sample are clearly described.

-- (18) Variables have been controlled. - (19) Appropriate statistical methods are used to analyze data. - (20) Material is clearly written. - (21) Sentence structure and punctuation are correct. - (22) Minimum of typographical errors and extraneous words. - (23) Spelling and grammar are correct.
+- (1) Title is clear and concise. - (2) Problem is important and clearly stated. - (3) Limitations and delimitations of the study are stated. - (4) Delimitations are well defined and appropriate to the solutions of the problem. - (5) Assumptions are clearly stated and tenable. - (6) Research does not violate human or animal rights. - (7) Important items are well defined. - (8) Relationship of study to previous research is clear. - (9) Review of literature is efficiently summarized. - (10) Statements are appropriately attributed with date-ordered citations. - (11) Research objectives/hypotheses are clearly stated. - (12) Research objectives/hypotheses are discoverable, testable, or answerable. - (13) Research objectives/hypotheses derive from the review of the literature. - (14) Methods are described in detail. - (15) Methods are appropriate for the solution of the problem. - (16) Reliability of methods are explained. - (17) Population and sample are clearly described. - (18) Variables have been controlled. - (19) Appropriate statistical methods are used to analyze data. - (20) Material is clearly written. - (21) Sentence structure and punctuation are correct. - (22) Minimum of typographical errors and extraneous words. - (23) Spelling and grammar are correct. - (24) Tone is objective (unbiased and impartial). - (25) Overall rating of creativity and significance of the problem. - (26) Objectives can be met within the timeframe outlined.